-Cost-of-Living Adjustment (COLA)

-in Retirement in Retirement in Retirement

-The Cost-of-Living Adjustment The Cost-of-Living Adjustment Defined Benefit Component:

-(COLA) matches the first 3% increase (COLA) matches the first 2% increase Same as Plan 2.

-in the Consumer Price Index for all in the CPI-U and half of any

-Urban Consumers (CPI-U) and half of additional increase (up to 2%), for a

-any additional increase (up to 4%) up maximum COLA of 3%.
-Defined Contribution Component:

-to a maximum COLA of 5%.
-Not applicable.

-Eligibility: Eligibility: Eligibility:

-For members who retire with an Same as Plan 1 Same as Plan 1 and Plan 2.

-unreduced benefit or with a reduced

-benefit with at least 20 years of

-creditable service, the COLA will go

-into effect on July 1 after one full

-calendar year from the retirement

-date.

-For members who retire with a

-reduced benefit and who have less

-than 20 years of creditable service, the

-COLA will go into effect on July 1

-after one calendar year following the

-unreduced retirement eligibility date.
+Cost-of-Living Adjustment (COLA) in Retirement Cost-of-Living Adjustment (COLA) in Retirement Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment The Cost-of-Living Adjustment Defined Benefit Component: (COLA) matches the first 2% increase in the CPI-U and half of any any additional increase (up to 4%) up to a maximum COLA of 5%. maximum COLA of 3%.
+Defined Contribution Component: Not applicable.
+Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of creditable service, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
+Eligibility: Same as Plan 1 Eligibility: Same as Plan 1 and Plan 2.
+For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.